MarcoCiaramella/Voxelizer/README.md

 # Voxelizer

-Voxelizer is a tool which convert pixel in images in voxel.
+Voxelizer is a tool that convert pixel in images in voxel.
 It takes 6 images as input and produce a 3D model as a combination of this images.
 The output is a mesh in PLY format.

 ## How to use